tomitrescak/meteor-uploads/README.md

 # News

+* 27/2/2015 - Validation of files on Client and Server (see section Validation)
+* 26/2/2015 - Custom built templates
 * 21/2/2015 - File caching now supported, configuration of mimeTypes to serve
 * 18/2/2015 - **Full support for Cordova!**
 * 23/1/2015: